mtoohey31/iter/README.md

 ## Notes

 - It should go without saying that since `1.18` is still beta, so is this library.
-- From what I can tell, with my limited understanding of go memory management, `sliceInner` struct is rather inefficient because it duplicates values and leaves past items sitting inside itself.

 ## Similar Projects